Sell on your terms. No Fees - Any Condition

 Pullman Washington

-Pullman is another option for those looking for budget-friendly living in Washington State.
-As one of the most affordable cities in the state, Pullman offers a median home price of $487,332 and an average rent of $775 for a one-bedroom apartment.
+For those seeking budget-friendly housing in Washington State, Pullman is another option.
+Being one of the least expensive cities in the state, Pullman boasts a median home price of $487,332 and an average one-bedroom rent of $775.

 In addition to its affordability, Pullman is known for its beautiful landscapes, with rolling hills and plenty of outdoor spaces for hiking, biking, and exploring.

-However, when considering buying a home in the area, it’s important to be aware that some of the more affordable homes might have issues like old house smells or mold, which could require extra care and attention.
+However, when considering buying a home in the area, it’s important to be aware that some of the more affordable homes may have issues such as a musty smell or mold, which may require extra care and attention.

 9. Connell